perham-ha/TDD/ComplexTextAnalyzerList.md

 * Should handle large text analysis efficiently               [❌]
 * Should handle edge cases and malformed input gracefully     [❌]

-### Integration with Calculator and StringProcessor Tests
+### Integration with utils.Calculator and StringProcessor Tests

-* Should integrate with Calculator for statistical calculations [❌]
+* Should integrate with utils.Calculator for statistical calculations [❌]
 * Should integrate with StringProcessor for text manipulation   [❌]

 ---